MMX

 The miniRAD infrared radiometer

-The DLR Institute of Planetary Research's miniRAD radiometer will measure the radiation emanating from the surface of the martian moon Phobos in six thermal infrared wavelength ranges in order to determine its temperature and thermophysical properties.
+The DLR Institute of Planetary Research's miniRAD radiometer will measure the radiation emanating from the surface of the Martian moon Phobos in six thermal infrared wavelength ranges in order to determine its temperature and thermophysical properties.
 Information on the mineralogical composition of the surface material will also be obtained.
 The instrument's field of view covers an approximately 50-centimetre diameter on the ground.

 Measuring the lowest temperatures